What do you shoot with?

 I'm trying to get better at shooting portraits, what's your advice?

 Learn to perceive whether a person in front of the camera is performing verses expressing.
 There is subtle shift in their facial expression, body language, way they move about when they are caught in a moment of authentic self-expression.
 Every human experiences bursts of expression, whether they are aware of it or not.
 As a people photographer, it's not only important to spot these moments and press the shutter, but also to use our identity as storytellers to ignite people's expressive side.
-I wrote more about this skill in my social experiment where I did a social experiment and shot portraits for people on dating apps.
+I wrote more about this skill when I did a social experiment to shot portraits for people on dating apps, check it out!